John Wick (game designer): Neopets

 After spending time in San Francisco, he returned to Los Angeles and began working at Neopets, writing stories for the Neopedia.
 He also helped develop the Neopets CCG.

 Upper Deck

 Wick was also a major contributor to the award-winning Vs. System CCG (Marvel TCG and DC Comics TCG) published by The Upper Deck Company.

 The Wicked Dead Brewing Company

-Wick began a new publishing venture with his friend Jared Sorensen.
-Calling their joint venture the Wicked Dead Brewing Company (based on Wick's previous publishing venture Wicked Press and Sorenson's Memento Mori Theatricks), they began in 2004 and have published over a dozen roleplaying games, board games, and books.
-He self-published a novel titled No Loyal Knight through the Wicked Dead Brewing Company.
+Wick began a new joint publishing venture with his friend Jared Sorensen in 2004.
+It was called the Wicked Dead Brewing Company, based on Wick's previous publishing venture Wicked Press and Sorenson's Memento Mori Theatricks).
+It has published over a dozen roleplaying games, board games, and Wick's self-published a novel titled No Loyal Knight.

 Wick published a number of fantasy indie role-playing games using dice-pool mechanics, including Enemy Gods (2004) and Cat (2006).